Price Reset

 Nodachi vs. Odachi Sword

 The term Odachi is often mistakenly used interchangeably with Nodachi, but the two have their differences.
 Nodachi swords have straight or somewhat curved blades, while Odachi features a beautiful, elegant, and curved single-edge blade.
+The Odachi is not just an art piece but a battle ready weapon, crafted for optimal performance in both display and practical use.

 Our Collection of Odachi Swords